-In your case, the ultimate responsibility lies with the driver of the vehicle carrying the oversize load.
+In your case, because the pilot car did not provide direction, the ultimate responsibility lies with the driver of the vehicle carrying the oversize load.
 In order to encroach on your lane or do anything else out of the ordinary it must be determined that the movement can be carried out in safety, without unreasonably affecting other traffic.

 It is a heavy responsibility as traffic is often reluctant to slow, wait or move out of the way and there may be short sight distances involved.

 The driver of a pilot car may give instructions to traffic, such as holding a stop sign out of the driver's door window.
 Failing to obey these instructions could result in a fine and penalty points.

 Sometimes You Have to Share

 As you will see in the various examples of case law on this site, a driver does not always have the exclusive right of way.
 The presence of pilot cars along with signs and flashing yellow lights on the oversize load tells you that you may have to do something other than carry on.
 If you fail to adapt to the situation you may be held partially responsible for an ensuing collision.